maybebyte/anthesis/domain-name-meanings.md

 Instead, to flourish means understanding that nothing stays the same and embracing these challenges for what they truly represent, rather than avoiding or trying to control them.
 If we only had clear, sunny days, there would be no rain.
-Without rain, there would be no growth---essentially, no anthesis.
+Without rain, there would be no growth---no anthesis.